 Misha Jackson was named Head Coach of the Emory women's basketball program in March of 2018.
 Jackson was appointed as the Eagles' Interim Head Coach in October of 2017 and served in that capacity during the 2017-18 campaign.
 Prior to those appointments, Misha had been on the Emory staff since 2013-14.
+Her two-year record as head coach stands at 32-19.

 In her first year patrolling the sidelines, Jackson guided the program to an overall slate of 13-12.
 Emory finished the University Athletic Association portion of the schedule with a 7-7 mark, with the win total the school's highest since the 2012-13 season.
 The Eagles ranked second among conference squads in assists average (14.5 apg) in league action and stood third in scoring defense (63.8 ppg), rebound margin (+3.9) and field goal percentage.
 Under Jackson's tutelage, three Eagles landed conference acclaim, highlighted by Ashley Oldshue's first-team nod.
 Azzairia Jackson-Sherrod garnered second-team recognition while Erin Lindahl rounded out the group with an honorable-mention spot.
 In addition, Oldshue was a D3hoops.com All-South Region Third Team selection.